hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

     * ie they can be read from and not written to

-  * the caller can currently only pass variables and not literal values wrt these args.
+  * the caller can pass variables and or literal values wrt these args.

+    * if literal values are passed, then during AOT compilation, instructions to create temporary variables to correspond to these will be created and inserted before the call instruction, which uses/passes literal values wrt function arguments.
+These will be created as local variables of the current func if called from within a function, else these will be created as global variables.
+This should ensure automatic clearing of these temporary variables if called from within functions.

   Any function has access to